nju-websoft/CADDIE/README.md

 # CADDIE

-Data, source codes and experimental results for paper "*Metadata Is Not Enough: Towards Content-Based Dataset Search*".
+Data, source codes and experimental results for paper "*Metadata Is Not Enough: Content-Based Ad Hoc RDF Dataset Retrieval*".

-> The rapid growth of open data published on the Web has promoted fruitful research and development of dataset search systems.
-Current implementations mainly exploit the metadata of datasets to support ad hoc dataset retrieval.
-However, metadata contains limited information and often suffers from quality issues.
-Therefore, Content-Based Dataset Search (CBDS) is demanded to exploit the actual data to provide users with search results featuring higher relevance, lower redundancy, and better explainability.
-In this paper, we present the first systematic investigation of CBDS to identify its advantages, research tasks, and challenges.
-We ground our vision of CBDS in CADDIE, a fully functional prototype of content-based ad hoc dataset retrieval over RDF datasets.
-We empirically demonstrate its feasibility and show its effectiveness compared with existing metadata-based implementations.
-Finally, we discuss potential impacts of CBDS to users, researchers, developers, and data providers.
+> The rapid growth of open and structured RDF data on the Web has promoted the development of dataset search as an important research topic.
+The core function of existing systems is ad hoc dataset retrieval (AHDR) based on the metadata of datasets, which contains limited information and often suffers from quality issues.
+To overcome the limitations, in this paper, we systematically investigate content-based AHDR to exploit the actual RDF data in datasets.
+We address three main tasks of content-based AHDR with novel methods for handling the large size and complex structure of RDF data to facilitate dataset retrieval, deduplication, and snippet extraction.
+These methods are integrated into an online and open-source prototype called CADDIE.
+The effectiveness and feasibility of its components are evaluated on a public test collection and by a user study.

 ## Datasets